Ken-Kabutu/RxChecker-Project/README.md

 Fork the repository: https://github.com/your-username/RxChecker.git Create a new branch: git checkout -b new-feature
-Make your changes and commit them: git commit -m 'Add new feature'
+Make your changes and commit them: git commit -m 'Add new feature' Push to the branch: git push origin new-feature
+Create a pull request.